 Based on our assessment outcome, we may recommend medications such as anti-inflammatories, pain relievers, or other therapies, including occlusal appliances such as mouth guards and oral splints.
 For severe cases of TMD, surgical intervention may be required.

-Temporomandibular joint disorders can critically compromise your oral well-being and your quality of life.
+Temporomandibular joint disorders can critically compromise your oral well-being and quality of life.
 If it looks like you have TMD, it’s best to get checked right away.
 Contact Toothopia Dental today to book a consultation with our dentist.
 We provide TMJ treatment in Culver City, Beverly Hills, Palms, Cheviot Hill, Playa Vista, and nearby areas.
 So call us now for an appointment or visit our dental clinic today.